-Global Campus is responsible for the delivery of educational

-programs out of state, outside the U.S. and through eTROY and is designed to meet the needs of civilian working adults, international students overseas, military and government agency civilians, and other adults seeking degrees.
+TROY Online is responsible for the delivery of educational programs outside the state of Alabama, and internationally.
+Our courses and delivery method is designed to meet the needs of civilian working adults, military and government agency civilians, and other adults seeking degrees.
 Courses and degrees are delivered at a time and in formats to fit the needs of adult learners who have full-time-employment, work shifts, and are prone to short notice moves.
 Adult learners generally have education needs different from those catered to by traditional colleges and universities.
 On military bases, guidance is worked cooperatively with the base education services personnel.
 In addition, the military usually provides classroom and office space, utilities, and local program support.

-Academic programs and courses offered through Global Campus are the responsibility of the deans of the academic colleges, academic department, and appropriate Global Campus personnel.
+Academic programs and courses offered through TROY Online are the responsibility of the deans of the academic colleges.
 Troy University faculty and administrative oversight functions include, but are not limited to, academic oversight and control, new site approval, monitoring institutional effectiveness, faculty selection, certification, evaluation and graduate faculty status determination.
-The administration of Global Campus is the responsibility of the vice chancellor of Global Campus.
+The administration of TROY Online is the responsibility of the three Associate Vice Chancellors of TROY Online.

-All student services functions are monitored from the Troy Campus.
-Student service reviews include, yet are not limited to, admission activities, maintaining the official academic records, providing transcripts, and issuing degrees for all students enrolled in the component units of Global Campus sites.
+All student services functions are provided and monitored from the Troy Campus.
+Student service reviews include, yet are not limited to, admission activities, maintaining the official academic records, providing transcripts, and issuing degrees for all students enrolled in the component units of TROY Online Troy University Support Center sites.

-All of the degree programs offered at Global Campus sites or campuses are approved programs in the Undergraduate Catalog; however, not all degree programs are offered at every location.
+All of the degree programs offered at Troy University Support Center sites or campuses are approved programs in the Undergraduate Catalog; however, not all degree programs are offered at every location.